Built by Metorial, the integration platform for agentic AI.

 delete_env_variable

-Permanently removes an environment variable from a project.
-The variable will no longer be available in any deployment environment.
+Permanently deletes an environment variable from a project.

 Parameters: